Table of Contents

 Pursuit applications will be ranked with regard to the following:

-- for projects not linked to a given Theme, a focus on an important and timely socio-environmental problem;
+- A focus on an important and timely socio-environmental problem

-- potential to contribute to actionable science (e.g., inform decisions at the government, business, and household level; improve the design or implementation of public policies; and/or influence public and/or private sector strategies, planning, and behaviors that affect the environment);
+- Potential to contribute to actionable science (e.g., inform decisions at the government, business, and household levels; improve the design or implementation of public policies; and/or influence public- and/or private-sector strategies, planning, and behaviors that affect the environment);

-- inclusion of diversity to broaden the participation of groups underrepresented in SESYNC research including scholars from developing countries, and participants from underrespresented U.S. minorities (African Americans, American Indians including Native Alaskans, Hispanics, and Native Pacific Islanders; for more information on such efforts see: www.nsf.gov/od/broadeningparticipation/bp_portfolio_dynamic.jsp); and
+- Inclusion of diversity to broaden the participation of groups underrepresented in SESYNC research, including scholars from developing countries and participants from underrepresented U.S. minorities (African Americans, American Indians including Native Alaskans, Hispanics, and Native Pacific Islanders); for more information on such efforts see: www.nsf.gov/od/broadeningparticipation/bp_portfolio_dynamic.jsp)

-- an explanation of why SESYNC is the most appropriate way to support the activity.
+An explanation of why a SESYNC Pursuit is the most appropriate way to support the activity.

 SESYNC applications are composed of three parts to be submitted via SESYNC's online submission system: